 - Trouble sitting and getting up

 It’s important to note that sciatica is not a medical diagnosis in itself.
 It is actually a symptom of an underlying problem.
-The root cause must be identified for effective treatment.
+Therefore, the root cause must be identified for effective treatment.
 Common lower back problems that can cause sciatica include degenerative disc disease, lumbar spinal stenosis, lumbar herniated disc and spondylolisthesis.

 Degenerative Disc Disease

 Disc degeneration is a natural process that often occurs as we age.
 For some people it can occur young.
 One or more degenerated discs in the spine or lower back can irritate a nerve root.
 This disease is diagnosed when a weakened disc is exposed.
 Additionally, bone spurs may develop with disc degeneration and cause sciatica.

 Lumbar Spinal Stenosis

 Lumbar spinal stenosis is caused by a gradual narrowing of the spinal canal.
 It’s also common in the aging process and typically affects those over 50.
 Furthermore, it can be a result of a bulging disc, enlarged facet joints, arthritis or an overgrowth of soft tissue.
 Whatever the cause, it can result in back pain and sciatica pain.

 Lumbar Herniated Disc

 This condition occurs when the soft gel material of the disc leaks out and passes through the outer core.
 It irritates the sciatic nerve.
 Sciatica is the most common symptom of a herniated disc.
 Additionally, it is often referred to as a bulging disc, slipped disc, ruptured disc or protruding disc.

 Spondylolisthesis occurs when a small stress fracture (spondylolysis) causes one vertebrae to slip forward on another, leading to a disc space collapse.
 This condition most commonly occurs at the L5 level and most frequently occurs in sports with repetitive extension and rotation, such as gymnastics, dance, and soccer.
 Symptoms can be mild such as general fatigue to the low back, achy pain, or severe symptoms if there is compression on the nerves exiting the spine or spinal cord.
 There are varying degrees of severity.
 Most fall into a mild to moderate category that can be stabilized with improved posture and muscle strengthening.
 In severe cases, surgery may be necessary to fuse the area and bring stability back.